Refers to an address (starts with

 A Nano account with > 0 voting weight, but < 0.1% of the online voting weight, delegated to it.
 Unlike Principal Representatives, when configured on a node which is voting, the votes it produces and sends to directly connected peers won't be rebroadcasted by those peers.

 If the block is the first block on the account, the root is the account public key.
 Otherwise it is the previous hash included in the block.
+The root of a block can never be zero.

 A 256-bit random value usually represented to the user as a 64 character hexidecimal (0-9 and A-F) value.
 Private keys are derived from a seed.

 Transactions Per Second (TPS)¶

 Historically, TPS was a per-node measurement that represented a node's perception of the rate of transactions on the network (BPS).
 This measurement was found to be inaccurate due to peering and propagation differences between nodes, so CPS is now the preferred term for describing overall Nano network scalability.
-It's also important to note that while Nano sends do not require a corresponding receive to be confirmed, a receive block must be confirmed before received funds can be sent again (see pending).
+It's also important to note that while Nano sends do not require a corresponding receive to be confirmed, a receive block must be confirmed before received funds can be sent again (see receivable).

 An account address that does not have a first block on it (which must be a block to receive Nano sent from another account, cannot be a block only changing the Representative).